gjke/robotino/README.md

 Here is a short guide how to get the FANN library work in Windows and make it accessable in Visual Studio 2010</br>
 <a href="https://github.com/gjke/robotino/wiki/New-Function-Block-for-RobotinoView-2-with-FANN">Install and use FANN</a>

+Here one can find the information about the data sets, test sets and network training
+<a href="https://github.com/gjke/robotino/wiki/Network-training">Train and test a neural network</a>